bitcoinhodler/glacier/docs/_docs/deposit/index.md

     Computer entropy #3: 6873 b3a9 f1b6 5a06 064a 6e84 7faf f61c 1ef6 5407
     Computer entropy #4: 5668 abd2 a7d9 5eb8 f7db 211d fc82 0c15 d4e4 0a04
     ```
     iv.
-Copy-paste the N lines of entropy into the Quarantined Scratchpad.
+Copy-paste the <span class="danger">N lines of entropy</span> into the
+    Quarantined Scratchpad.
     v.
-Manually enter the N lines of entropy into the Quarantined Scratchpad on the other quarantined computer.
+Manually enter the <span class="danger">N lines of entropy</span> into the Quarantined Scratchpad on the other quarantined computer.
   c.
 Generate new cold storage data information using your entropy
   On the Q1 computer:
     i.
 Run GlacierScript to generate the private keys.